 The Finished Product

 When the turkey reaches an internal temperature of 160°F, remove it from the cooker, cover loosely with aluminum foil, and let rest for 20 minutes before serving.
+I like to slice across the grain using an electric carving knife.

 All these turkey breasts turned out moist, tender, and with good smoke flavor.
 Unlike beef or pork, turkey breast does not develop a dark smoke ring, but you'll notice a light-colored one about 3/4" wide in Photo 6.